 - Take shorter showers.

-- Avoid taking baths too often – a bath can use up to 80 liters of water.
+- Avoid taking baths too often – a bath can use up to 21 gallons (80 liters) of water.
 Now, we all enjoy a nice bath every now and then but try to cut down on the amount that you have; opt to take a shower instead!

 - Keep cold water in the fridge – waiting for the tap to run cold water can be really wasteful.
 Use a jug of water in the fridge instead, that will always be kept cold and you’ll always have cold water on hand.